 This is the standard programme designed for the training of secondary school teachers.
 It consists of a total of 78 units.
-Every student is required to select two majors in teaching subjects and to take in each major, in addition to prerequisite courses, at least 9 units.
-A candidate who prefers to take an Honours Course in one teaching field, rather than majors in two, must be prepared to complete 84 units for the degree.
+Every student is required either to major in two subjects ordinarily taught in high school or to take an Honours Course in one such subject.
+In each major, in addition to prerequisite courses, at least 15 units must be taken, 9 of which must be from senior years.
+A candidate who elects to take an Honours Course in one teaching field must be prepared to complete 84 units for the degree.